Sherrilyn Ifill: Personal life

 Ifill is married to Ivo Knobloch.
 They have three children.

 Honors and awards

 In 2016, Ifill won the Society of American Law Teachers Great Teacher Award.

 Ifill was an American Academy of Arts and Sciences Fellow in 2019.
-In 2020, Glamour magazine gave her a Woman of the Year award, calling her a "civil rights superhero."
-In 2021, Ifill was included on the Time 100, Times annual list of the 100 most influential people in the world.
+In 2020, Glamour magazine gave her a Woman of the Year award, calling her a "civil rights superhero".
+In 2021, Ifill was included on the Time 100, the Time annual list of the 100 most influential people in the world.

-She was selected as the New York State Bar Association 2023 Gold Medal Award recipient, which cited her history as a "tireless warrior for civil rights".
+She was selected as the New York State Bar Association 2023 Gold Medal Award recipient, which cited Ifill's history as a "tireless warrior for civil rights".

 She was awarded the Brandeis Medal in 2023.